Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Class 38 mphYesSame as bicyclesPrioritize safety

 Note: Lights, indicators, and mirrors are required for Class 3 scooters.
 If you don’t have insurance, you might be held financially responsible for any accidents.
-Know the laws of the road and prioritise safety while using a mobility scooter.
+Know the laws of the road and prioritise using a mobility scooter.

 Summary Of Are Mobility Scooters Allowed on the Road